 Exploring the intersection of art and public service

 NYU Wagner at the Puck Building is home to the Gallery Space at Wagner.
-Our mission is to bring artwork into a publicly accessible workspace to further dialogues on contemporary art, culture, and activism.
-As a collaborative initiative exploring the intersection of art and public service, we prioritize partnerships and projects that promote diversity and inclusion and foster social justice and human rights efforts.
+Our mission is to bring artwork into a public-accessible workspace to further engage the NYU community and local audiences in dialogues on contemporary art, culture, and public service.
+In exploring this intersectionality, we prioritize partnerships that foster social justice, human rights advocacy, and political activism, as well as projects that promote Wagner’s commitment to IDBEA values—inclusion, diversity, belonging, equity, and access.

 Foreigner — Photography and short film by Daniel Castro Garcia

 The selected works are part of John Radcliffe Studio’s ongoing multimedia project documenting the experiences of refugees and migrants from the Middle East and North Africa arriving in Europe.
 The series originated in response to the sensationalist and violence-infused coverage of these communities by the European media.